idatum/xbee3-laundry/README.md

 ### Data analysis ###
 Once I gathered a weekend's worth of data from my family and myself doing our laundry, I was able to arrive at default aggregation count and threshold value settings.

 Here are plots of the washer and dryer data points.
-For the washer, notice how the last port of the cycle -- the spin cycle -- quick tapers to a slow tumble.
+For the washer, notice how the last part of the cycle -- the spin cycle -- quickly tapers to a slow tumble.

 For the dryer, you can see the heating element turning on and off as the humidity sensor begins to detect less moisture.

-Both the washer and dryer have periods where the current readings drop off; hence we need to a window of time that spans those gaps.
+Both the washer and dryer have periods where the current readings drop off; hence we need a window of time that spans those gaps.

 ![Washer plot](assets/images/washer_plot.png)
 Washer plot

 ![Dryer plot](assets/images/dryer_plot.png)
 Dryer plot

-As mentioned, I use a moving window of ADC values -- these ADC values are already aggregated (5 consecutive ADC samples) by the XBee3 code.

 I created a spreadsheet of the collected readings and did some comparisons, arriving at default values: Window size of **20** readings and a threshold value of **20** based on the **average** of those readings.